Applying lemon to your skin may have some benefits but it can also cause irritation and inflammation and may trigger skin conditions.

-Skin irritation is the most common side effect from using fruit acids.
+Skin irritation is the most common side effect of using fruit acids.
 Lemon is extremely acidic, which can irritate your skin.

-You might experience excessive dryness, redness, and peeling of your skin.
 These effects can be worse if you have sensitive skin.
-As a rule of thumb, people with sensitive skin ought to stay away from topical lemon applications.
+As a rule of thumb, people with sensitive skin should stay away from topical lemon applications.

-Phytophotodermatitis is a type of skin reaction to citrus fruits, as well as other culprits such as parsley, celery, and carrot plants.
+Phytophotodermatitis is a type of skin reaction to citrus fruits and other culprits, like parsley, celery, and carrot plants.

 Leukoderma, also known as vitiligo, occurs when your skin is lightened due to a loss of melanin, the substance responsible for creating your natural skin color.

-While some people use lemon on the skin to lighten dark spots, large, widespread white leukoderma spots may develop instead.
+While some people use lemon to lighten dark spots, large, widespread white leukoderma spots may develop instead.

 Citrus fruits applied topically can also increase your risk of sunburn.
 Never apply lemon before going outside in direct sunlight, and don’t use it for several days before any planned outdoor activities.

-If you decide to try out fresh lemon as a face treatment, you may start with once-a-day applications.
-Ideally, you would discontinue using lemon once you see improvements in your complexion.
+If you decide to try out fresh lemon as a face treatment, start with once daily applications.
+Ideally, you would stop using lemons once you see improvements in your complexion.

-You shouldn’t use lemon if you know you’re going to be out in the sun, as doing so can increase your risk of sunburn and other side effects.
+You shouldn’t use lemon if you know you’re going to be out in the sun.
+Doing so can increase your risk of sunburn and other side effects.

 When applying lemon directly to your face, you’ll want to treat the fruit like you would any new skin care product.
-Due to its potency and potential side effects, lemon ought to be used as a spot treatment only.
+Due to its potency and potential side effects, lemon should only be used as a spot treatment.

 - Do a patch test on an area of skin away from your face, such as the inside of your elbow.
-Wait one to two days to ensure that no side effects develop before proceeding with using lemon on your face.
+Wait for 1 to 2 days to see if any side effects develop before using lemon on your face.